openvinotoolkit/openvino/docs/OV_Runtime_UG/hetero_execution.md

 > **NOTE**: ov::Core::query_model does not depend on affinities set by a user.
 Instead, it queries for an operation support based on device capabilities.

 ### Configure fallback devices
-If you want different devices in Hetero execution to have different device-specific configuration options, you can use the special helper property ov::device::properties:
+If you want different devices in Hetero execution to have different device-specific configuration options, you can use the special helper property ov::property:

 @sphinxdirective